VOLTEC6647/21802-Nova-2026/README.md

 * The Releases page also contains prebuilt APKs.

-Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").
+Once you have downloa ded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").

 ## Getting Help
 ### User Documentation and Tutorials